 I was super excited to pick-up a pair of sunglasses that I saw on the 1st day of my tour but I left it then thinking that I would find a better one but I didn’t…

 I noticed a beautiful building, it had that Arabian touch.
 It was then the driver who told me that it is another mall “Bahar Al Souk” which is interconnected to the Dubai Mall.
 I couldn’t believe I was going to miss it.
-Well, not anymore.
-I just can’t stop myself when from clicking pictures when I see beautiful buildings like this…
+Well, I didn’t.
+I just can’t stop myself from clicking pictures when I see beautiful buildings like this…

 Entering the parking of the mall, taking out money from my bag.
 It was a nice ride and a good conversation.
 All set for shopping but before I had to make a quick visit to the VR Park.

-Yesterday, I had missed clicking some pictures for my blog so I quickly had to visit to capture a few more.
-This was a new drop off for me to the mall and I was struggling to find the entrance to the shopping area.
+Yesterday, I had missed clicking some pictures for my article so I quickly had to visit it again to capture a few more.
+This was a new drop off for me, to the mall and I was struggling to find the entrance to the shopping area.

-Finally and luckily, I just reached near VR Park on 7th floor.
-I love this park, the entrance to it is so cool.
-Feel like clicking more and more pictures.
-So, what the hell, I will click the 101st picture with this entrance.
+Finally and luckily, I reached just near the VR Park on 7th floor.
+I loved this park, the entrance to it is so cool.
+Felt like clicking more and more pictures.
+So, what the hell, I will click the 101st picture with this entrance now.

 My eyes glittering at the sight of inverted Khalifa, my hands searching my dress for my phone…. can’t find, can’t find… I must have kept it in my backpack.
 Kept my backpack on the counter, literally took all the stuff out of it and then the horror struck me.